andycai/goapi/README.md

-# UnityTool
+# Goapi

-UnityTool is a comprehensive web-based management platform designed for Unity game development teams.
+Goapi is a comprehensive web-based management platform designed for Unity game development teams.
 It provides a suite of tools and services to streamline the game development workflow, including version control management, configuration management, and development tools integration.